ShaneIsrael/plex-auto-genres/README.md

-# Plex Collection Genres
+# Plex Auto Genres

-Plex Collection Genres is a simple script that will add genre collection tags to your media making it much easier to search for genre specific content
+Plex Auto Genres is a simple script that will add genre collection tags to your media making it much easier to search for genre specific content

 ###### Movies example
 ![Movie Collections](/images/movies.png)